tschumann/foolsgoldsource/readme.md

 Testing
 -------
-Open "Developer Powershell for VS"
+Open "Developer Powershell for VS" (first line may not be needed)
 ```
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
 ./test.ps1